 If you wish to exercise any of the above rights, we have the right to ask you for proof of identity in order to protect your personal data and to keep it secure.

 If you wish to complain about our use of your personal data you have the right to lodge a complaint with the Secretary from time to time.
-The Secretary at the date of this policy is:-
+Write to or email the Secretary at:

 The Old Vicarage